We are running this funding opportunity on the new UKRI Funding Service. You cannot apply on the Joint Electronic Submissions (Je-S) system.

 These are the steps you need to take:

-- Contact an Attributing the costs of health and social care Research and Development (AcoRD) specialist as early as possible in the application process.
+- Contact an attributing the costs of health and social care Research & Development (AcoRD) specialist as early as possible in the application process.

 - Complete an online SoECAT.
 Excel versions of the form have been discontinued.
-If you do not have an account for NIHR’s Central Portfolio Management System (CPMS) you will need create and activate one.
-See the user guide for instructions.
+If you don’t have an account for NIHR’s Central Portfolio Management System (CPMS) you will need create and activate one.
+See the user guide for instructions

 - Request authorisation of your SoECAT.

-- Once authorised covert the ‘summary’ page from the ‘Funder Export’ as a PDF and upload it to your application.
+- Once authorised, extract the ‘study information’ and the ‘summary’ page from the ‘Funder Export’, combine them as a single PDF and upload it to your application.

 Contact support@funding-service.ukri.org if you have questions about the UKRI aspects of this process or have concerns that your SoECAT may not be authorised in time for the application deadline.